Things appear to be looking up for Sea Limited (SE)

-Sea Limited (NYSE: SE) is -73.89% lower on its value in year-to-date trading and has touched a low of $54.06 and a high of $372.70 in the current 52-week trading range.
+Sea Limited (NYSE: SE) is -71.63% lower on its value in year-to-date trading and has touched a low of $54.06 and a high of $372.70 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SE stock was last observed hovering at around $59.93 in the last trading session, with the day’s loss setting it -1.51%.
+The SE stock was last observed hovering at around $59.36 in the last trading session, with the day’s gains setting it 4.11% off its average median price target of $108.00 for the next 12 months.
+It is also 60.08% off the consensus price target high of $159.00 offered by 32 analysts, but current levels are -22.06% lower than the price target low of $52.00 for the same period.

 3 Tiny Stocks Primed to Explode